Photo:Okinawa Prefecture

 - 1. Design

-Various textiles woven in Okinawa such as hanakura ori, hanaui, doton ori and minsa are collectively called Shuri brocade.
+Various textiles woven in Okinawa such as hanakura ori, hanaui, doton ori and minsa are collectively called Shuri Textiles.
 The production process of kasuri spread and had influence throughout Japan.
 It is said that Shuri kasuri is precursor of kasuri because of its unique hand-wound technique.

 The designs are based on a traditional design book that was edited by an artist for the royal family in Shuri.
 A traditional design pattern with a contemporary feel is chosen.